yjh-jy/dsa3101-bank-marketing-group-1/behavioural_patterns/README.md

 ```
 If package versions used do not match those in requirements.txt, a package mismatch warning will appear in terminal.
 Follow the printed instructions to fix

 ---

+## Expected Outcome

+- **Detailed Insights:**
+  A comprehensive analysis that highlights differences in behavioural patterns among various segments.

+- **Actionable Strategies:**
+  Specific recommendations for targeted marketing based on the identified patterns.

+- **Data Visualization:**
+  Charts and graphs that visually represent the differences in customer behaviour across segments.

+## Description of Datasets Used

+- **customers:** Contains demographic, financial, and account information for each customer.

+- **loans:** Details of loans taken by customers, including loan amounts, purposes, and repayment dates.

+- **products:** Information about the products each customer holds, such as investment products, credit cards, personal loans, fixed deposits, and insurance.

+- **transactions:** Transactional data, capturing transaction type, amount, and date for each customer.

+- **digital_usage:** Tracks customers' usage of digital platforms, including mobile app and web account activity, login frequency, and time spent on these platforms.

+## Methodology

+1. **Data Preparation:**
+   Merge data from internal sources and perform data cleaning and transformation.

+2. **Segmentation:**
+   Use the customer_segments.csv file, generated from the customer_segmentation folder, for customer segmentation analysis.

+3. **Exploratory Data Analysis (EDA):**
+   Apply statistical tests, such as the chi-square test, and visualization techniques, including bar plots, heatmaps, and boxplots, to identify data patterns across customer segments.

+4. **Pattern Identification:**
+   Analyze key behaviors, including on-time loan payments, product usage trends, transactional habits, and digital engagement levels, to uncover significant patterns within the data.

+5. **Recommendation Development:**
+   Translate the insights into targeted marketing recommendations for each customer segment.

+---